All Episodes

 And their response was interesting.

-Their response was not to deny it outright, but to suggest that A, uh that his discussion of the uh and they didn't highlight who actually said it was sarcastic, so no one's actually taking ownership here.
+Their response was not to deny it outright, but to suggest that, A, that his discussion of the, and they didn't highlight who actually said it was sarcastic.

-Now the discussion about the 25th amendment is essentially confirmed in the documents.
+Now, the discussion about the 25th Amendment is essentially confirmed in the documents.

-That's edited down to say he had no personal dealings with the president.
+That has edited down to say he had no personal dealings with the president.

-You know, well, I mean, what's happened is what I said for a long time.
+Well, I mean, what's happened is what I said for a long time.

 It's predictable.

-Um, but I don't I think the emails will speak for themselves.
+But I think the emails will speak for themselves.

 Let me get Greg Jarrett's subjective opinion.

-You read the Judicial Uh Watch Freedom of Information Act request and what we got out of that.
+You read the Judicial Watch Freedom of Information Act request and what we got out of that.

 I believed that it was real.